Sam Aynsley

 • Employers’ liability

-• Industrial disease (NIHL, HAVS, COSHH)
+• Industrial disease (NIHL, HAVS, COSHH, repetitive strain)

 • Product liability